 The Sonos Playbar is long, black and moody.
 That's the immediate takeaway when you get the Sonos Playbar out of its box to set it up.
-It's almost as wide as a 47-inch TV and it can be wall-mounted with specially-designed brackets, or just placed on top of furniture in front of your television.
+It's almost as wide as a 47-inch TV and it can be wall-mounted, or just placed on top of furniture in front of your television.

-The bar itself, like other Sonos speakers, is very simple in its design, though it looks much older than the more recent additions as we mentioned above.
-Newer Sonos speakers have a cleaner, more streamlined appearance with plastic playing a key role, while the Playbar has black material and grey metal trimmings alongside plastic, resulting in a fussier and older appearance when compared to the likes of the Play:5, Sonos One and Playbase.
+The bar itself, like other Sonos speakers, is very simple in its design, though it looks much older than the more recent additions we mentioned above.
+Newer Sonos speakers have a cleaner, more streamlined appearance with plastic playing a key role, while the Playbar has black material and grey metal trimmings alongside plastic, resulting in a fussier and older appearance when compared to the likes of the Play:5, Sonos One, Playbase and Beam.

 Some might prefer the Playbar's design, while others will enjoy the smooth, clean lines of the newer speakers in the Sonos line-up.

 There is an IR receiver panel on the front and top of the Playbar, so it doesn't matter how you mount the speaker, while volume control buttons and a mute button are present on the right-hand side of the Playbar.
 This means you can manually control the volume if you don't have your phone, tablet, or TV remote to hand, but the buttons are also used for setting up the Playbar (more on that later).

 Hidden at the back of the Playbar is the power socket, double Ethernet ports and an optical audio input to connect the Playbar to your TV.
-Yes that's right, no HDMI, something the Playbase also forgoes.
+Yes that's right, no HDMI, something the Playbase also forgoes but the Beam adds.
 There are also no analogue RCA inputs on the Playbar, something Sonos hardware included in the days before the Playbar and after in the old and new Play:5, both of which offer line-in via RCA.